Setting Yourself Up to find a Therapist in Chicago

 Then, maybe seek out a social worker whose training and expertise are working with you and your ‘circles’ and helping you to build your network of resources and systems.
 Or perhaps you’ve been recently diagnosed with a mental health or physical health condition and are seeking support to help you gain clarity.

-Professional counselors can work alongside with you to learn and build the skills needed to cope.
+Professional counselors can work alongside you to learn and build the skills needed to cope.
 Each of these types of professions – and the professionals within them – will also have a varied view on mental health, the change process, and how to achieve health and wellness.
 They can also provide your typical one-on-one (or -two or more) counseling and therapy.

-Each professional will employ different theories (such as cognitive-behavioral therapy, CBT or relational cultural therapy, RCT); different modalities (like dialectical behavior therapy, DBT or eye movement desensitization and reprocessing, EMDR); or even different therapeutic specialties like couples therapy, sex therapy, or queer affirmative therapy.
+Each professional will employ different theories (such as cognitive-behavioral therapy, CBT, or relational cultural therapy, RCT); different modalities (like dialectical behavior therapy, DBT or eye movement desensitization and reprocessing, EMDR); or even different therapeutic specialties like couples therapy, sex therapy, or queer affirmative therapy.

-The effective coming together of ‘what I need help with’ and ‘how can you help me?’ can bring about a profound change in your life and lead to the attainment of your self-defined health and wellness.
+The effective coming together of ‘What I need help with’ and ‘How can you help me?’ can bring about a profound change in your life and lead to the attainment of your self-defined health and wellness.
 You can read more about defining health and wellness in counseling.

 Set yourself up for success before looking for a therapist in Chicago!